 You will now face different demands on your time (family, friends, work, personal interests, etc.).
 Thus, balancing these demands will be key to your success.
 Remember, that a one credit class on average includes 12-15 hours each week of preparation, studying and participating in the class itself.

-When it comes to remote learning, you need to have the discipline to sit down and say, “I am going to work on this,” as well as the dedication to actually follow through.
+When it comes to managing elements that include remote learning, you need to have the discipline to sit down and say, “I am going to work on this,” as well as the dedication to actually follow through.
 It would be a good time to schedule your coursework into your day, the same way you had classes scheduled during the day.
 If your professors assign work that can be completed at different times of day (as opposed to specific course times) you may still want to think of a structured schedule of time spent ‘in class’ or doing work throughout the week.